 While the Aerial Tower portion of the attraction was less than inspiring, the waffle restaurant did have a lasting contribution to American memories and menus.
 Bel-Gem Waffles were one of the undisputed hits of the Fair, and are one of the first things people mention when they start reminiscing about their visit to the Fair.
-This picture shows one of the Bel-Gem Waffle stands located across the Fair; no good picture of the one in the Lake Amusement Area has turned up yet.
-(CD #23 Set 123 #9)
+The restaurant, seen here at the bottom of the tower, was not much to look at, but the waffles more than made up for the lack of architectural interest.
+(CD #TBD Set 836 #TBD)

 The unexpected success of the waffles led to numerous other stands opening across the Fair site.
 The most popular were those also operated by the company behind the original one at the Aerial Tower Ride; the taste of a real Bel-Gem waffle simply could not be duplicated.
 (CD #23 Set 123 #9)